prof3ssorSt3v3/mad9034/docs/deliverables/majorProject/part6.md

-# **Major Project - Test-Ready Low-Fidelity Prototype**
+# **Major Project: Test-Ready Low-Fidelity Prototype**

 ## **Introduction**

-Prepare a test-ready low-fidelity prototype paper prototype, based on your predefined scenario and information architecture (IA).
-This exercise will help you validate your app concept's usability, ensuring users can seamlessly navigate through the intended workflow.
+Prepare a test-ready, low-fidelity paper prototype, based on your pre-defined scenario and information architecture (IA).
+This exercise will help you validate your design concept's usability, ensuring users can seamlessly navigate through the intended workflow.

 ## **Instructions**